-It hasn’t always been like that for me, however.
+Fire danger has always been a topic of conversation around our family dinner table.
+However, it hasn’t always been like that for me.
 I am a British expat and before meeting my husband, I lived in Sydney, very much away from rural fire services and having a threat of bushfire impacting my home.
 It took a bit of getting used to after I met him, as he has lived regionally for over a decade and always been passionate about helping his community in this way.

 While I am immensely proud of him, his role can have an impact on our family and especially on me—never knowing when his pager will go off, which very often is at 2 am.
 Our little boy, Xander, who is now three, miraculously developed an ability to sleep through the sharp alert wail as a baby—I think because he heard it so much in utero!